Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

-By noting the frequencies, $\omega_{c}$, at which {G$^{\prime}$} and {G$^{\prime \prime}$} intersect, we estimate the characteristic relaxation timescales, $T_c$, as $T_c= 2\pi/\omega_{c}$.
-Fig.~\ref {7}(b) shows that $T_c$ increases monotonically with an increase in additive concentration.
-This observation is attributed to the formation of stronger gels due to the enhancement in inter-particle attraction, with the enhancement being stronger in samples prepared with dissociating salts.
-We further note that the relaxation timescales decrease significantly above the VPTT when compared to those below the VPTT, as displayed in Fig.~\ref{4}(d), indicating much faster dynamics in the gel state. {Sinc}e PNIPAM suspensions have more free volume above the VPTT due to the shrinkage in particle size above the VPTT{, the} additional free volume in the gel state leads to {the observed} faster relaxation timescales.
+Additional frequency sweep data above the VPTT are shown in Figs. S19(a-c) of the supplementary material. { We observe from Figs.~\ref{5}(a) and S19(a-c) that {G$^{\prime}$} and {G$^{\prime \prime}$} cross over at a {characteristic} frequency, $\omega_{c}$.
+The low frequency {rheological} response ($\omega$ < $\omega_{c}$, where {G$^{\prime}$} > {G$^{\prime \prime}$}) is {expected to be} dominated by rigid gel networks\cite{prasad2003rideal,gardel2004scaling}.
+For the frequency regime $\omega$ > $\omega_{c}$, we believe that the response is mainly governed by fluctuations in the gel strands\cite{gardel2004scaling}.
+Fig.~\ref{5}(b) shows that the characteristic relaxation timescales, $T_c$, estimated as $T_c= 2\pi/\omega_{c}$, increase monotonically with an increase in additive concentration.} We further note that $T_c$ is slower for samples made in solutions of dissociating salts.
+This verifies that the additional contribution of electrostatic attraction significantly alters particle mobility in the gel phase above the VPTT.

-Fig.~\ref{8}(a) displays a representative plot of amplitude sweep experiments conducted above the VPTT (45$^{\circ}$C).
-The raw data for all the samples are shown in Figs. S20(a-c).
-In contrast to single-step yielding seen below the VPTT, we observe a two-step yielding behaviour above the VPTT{, a typical feature of attractive systems~\cite{pham2008yielding,laurati2011nonlinear,koumakis2011two},} in the presence of additives.
-We further observe from Figs.~\ref{8}(a) and S20(a-c) that the mechanical moduli remain higher for suspensions containing {dissociating} salts than {in the presence of non-dissociating} sucrose for the same additive concentration, indicating {the strong contribution of electrostatic screening in enhancing the} rigidit{ies} of the gel network{s in the former case}.
-Previous reports~\cite{laurati2011nonlinear} have shown that attractive systems comprising colloid-polymer mixture interacting via depletion attraction can have attraction strength ranging from $\bigO(k_{B}T)$ to $\bigO(100k_BT)$.
-Interestingly, we find that the attraction strength in our systems is about a few $k_{B}$T only, as estimated in section ST10 of the supplementary information{, thereby allowing us to identify the depletion of polydisperse clusters as a possible mechanism behind gel formation}
+Fig.~\ref{5}(c) displays representative plot{s} of amplitude sweep experiments conducted above the VPTT (45$^{\circ}$C).
+The raw data for all the samples are shown in Figs.~S20(a-c) of the supplementary material.
+In contrast to single-step yielding seen below the VPTT, we observe a two-step yielding behavior, a typical feature of attractive systems~\cite{pham2008yielding,laurati2011nonlinear,koumakis2011two,ahuja2020two}, in the presence of additives.
+We further observe from Figs.~\ref{5}(c) and S20(a-c) that the mechanical moduli {are the highest} for suspensions containing {dissociating} salts, {confirming} the strong contribution of electrostatic attraction in enhancing the rigidities of the gel networks that form {above the VPTT}.